MicrosoftDocs/office-docs-powershell/officewebapps/officewebapps-ps/officewebapps/New-OfficeWebAppsFarm.md

 New-OfficeWebAppsFarm -ExternalUrl "https://office.contoso.com" -CertificateName "Office Server Cert" -EditingEnabled:$true
 ```

-This example creates an Office Online Server farm on the local server that has editing enabled for Office Online.
+This example creates an Office Online Server farm on the local server that has editing enabled for Office in a browser.
 With this example, only a single URL is used for both internal and external users.
 The Certificate Name value is the Friendly Name of the certificate as it appears in the Computer's certificate store.

 ## PARAMETERS